HL7/US-Core/input/intro-notes/StructureDefinition-us-core-servicerequest-intro.md

 **Profile specific implementation guidance:**

 - See [SDOH Guidance] for more information when exchanging Social Determinants of Health (SDOH) Service Requests.
-- The `ServiceRequest.category` binding must support at a minimum the [US Core ServiceRequest Category Codes].
-Within this categorization scheme/axis, other categories codes may be supported and alternate codes may be provided *in addition* to the standard codes.
-See [Using multiple codes with CodeableConcept Datatype] for examples.
-Other categorization schemes to be used as well.
+- The `ServiceRequest.category` binding must support at a minimum the [US Core ServiceRequest Category Codes].  <span class="bg-success" markdown="1">However, this valueset can be treated as [extensible] and other categories codes can be used instead.</span><!-- new-content -->

 {% include link-list.md %}